afif1230/citrus-uav-pipeline/README.md

 Official implementation for the **2026 IEEE International Geoscience and Remote Sensing Symposium (IGARSS)** paper.

+> **Disclaimer:** This is experimental research code provided "as is" without any warranties.
+Users assume full responsibility for its use.
+Not intended for production or critical agricultural decisions without independent validation.

 ---

 ## Overview

 A complete pipeline for automated citrus orchard monitoring using consumer-grade UAV RGB imagery: